 - Ombuds for Staff and Faculty: The University Ombuds is a private, impartial, informal, and independent resource that provides informal conflict resolution and problem-solving services to University of Florida staff and faculty.
 The Office of the Ombuds does not provide legal advice, nor does it take the place of any formal process that would normally be available to staff and faculty of the University community.
 Rather, the Ombuds is a source of information and provides assistance in answering questions regarding University processes and regulations, informal resolution procedures, formal grievance procedures, strategic and problem solving and analysis.
 Visiting the Office of the Ombuds is voluntary and allows staff and faculty to discuss and work through issues related to their employment in an informal and private setting prior to taking any formal action.
 The Ombuds for Staff and faculty, Mr. Ronald L. Anderson, (352) 392-1308 or email firstname.lastname@example.org.

 Staff, students, and faculty in the Florida Museum can make suggestions or comment on practices, policies, and procedures for promoting a more inclusive, diverse and equitable community.
 All feedback is anonymous.
-Messages are sent to Dr. Caroline Storer and Amy Hester, co-chairs of the FM IDEA Committee.
+Messages are sent to Amy Hester, co-chair of the FM IDEA Committee.

 Instances of discrimination, harassment and bias with identifying details should not be reported here.Suggestion box

-Thank you to the Natural History Department IDEA Committee 2020/2021 members Nicole Cannarrozzi, Adania Flemming, Lillian Hendrick, Michelle LeFebvre, Steven Manchester, , Caroline Storer, and Shamindri Tennakoon and for sharing original drafts the IDEA Mission and Statements for the Department, which was modified for this FM-wide IDEA page.
+Thank you to the Natural History Department IDEA Committee 2020/2021 members Nicole Cannarozzi, Adania Flemming, Lillian Hendrick, Michelle LeFebvre, Steven Manchester, Caroline Storer, and Shamindri Tennakoon for sharing original drafts the IDEA Mission and Statements for the Department, which was modified for this FM-wide IDEA page.